The Executive Board

 Nina Udnes Tronstad is a professional board member.
-She is a member of the board at the Norwegian Export Credit Guarantee Agency (GIEK), Prosafe, Fishency Innovation and Polarcus and is chair of the board at Source Energy.
+She is a member of the board at Bladt Industries, Prosafe and Fishency Innovation, and is chair of the board at Source Energy.
 She was executive vice president at Statoil and Kværner.
 Her most recent position was as general manager of a private investment company until she was appointed board member in Norges Bank.
 She has been a board member at Peab AB, the Norwegian University of Science and Technology (NTNU) and Trelleborg AB, among others.
 Nina Udnes Tronstad holds an MSc in chemical engineering from the Norwegian University of Science and Technology.

 Egil Herman Sjursen

 Appointed board member for the period 30 October 2020 – 15 May 2024.
 Member of the Ownership Committee of the Executive Board.

 Sjursen stepped down from his post as CEO of Holberg Funds in 2018, after holding this position since 2006.
 He has held executive management positions in asset management at DNB (including London), Vesta Forsikring and Nordea Investment Management since the end of the 1980s.
 He also has held numerous board positions in the financial industry, including 14 years as chair and member of the board of the Norwegian Fund and Asset Management Association.
 Sjursen is currently chair of the of the board of the Bergen Philharmonic Orchestra, the Unifob research foundation and Janus Holding AS and is a member of the board of Nysnø Klimainvesteringer AS.
 He is also the chair of the NIBOR Oversight Committee.
 Sjursen has held a number of board positions, including as chair of the Bergen Chamber of Commerce.

 Sjursen holds a degree in economics from the University of Bergen.